coolcrowd/worker-service/api.md

     + experiment: 13 (number, required) - represents the experiment the worker is currently working on.

 + Parameters
-    + workerId: 1882 (required, number) - The worker-id is used by crowdcontrol to identify the individual worker.
+    + workerId: 1882 (required, number) - The worker-id is used by CrowdControl to identify the individual worker.
 An worker-id can be obtained by either calling GET /next or if the platform needs an email through POST emails.

 ### Submit a creative answer [POST]